The geometry of the space-time and motion of the spinning bodies: Research of the 6-dimensional space

 While the matrices from the group $G_t=SO(3,{\mathbb C})$ can be interpreted in the 3+1-dimensional space-time, the matrices from the group $G_s$ do not have such interpretation in 3+1-dimensional space-time.
 But if we neglect the terms of order $1/R^2$, the group $G_s$ reduces to the group of all rotations and translations in the Euclidean space, i.e. all matrices of type $\left [ \right ]$, where $M\in SO(3,{\mathbb R})$ and ${\vec{h}}^T$ is the vector of translation.
 Indeed, the corresponding mapping for their Lie algebras appears to be approximately an isomorphism (neglecting $1/R^2$) between the corresponding Lie algebras.
 Analogously if we neglect $c^{-2}$, then the group $G_t$ reduces to the group of Galilean transformations.

 We will determine the set of matrices in $G_s$ in the following way.
-We know that any matrix from $G_t$ can be written as product of a Lorentz boost and a space rotations, i.e. matrix of form $\left [ \right ]$, where $M$ determines a space rotation, and conversely, as a product of a space rotation and a Lorentz boost.
-Analogously can be proved to be true also for the group $G_s$.
+We know that any matrix from $G_t$ can be written as a product of a Lorentz boost and a spatial rotation, i.e. matrix of form $\left [ \right ]$, where $M$ determines a spatial rotation, and conversely, as a product of a spatial rotation and a Lorentz boost.
+Analogously it can also be proved for the group $G_s$.
 So we need only to determine the matrices which are analogous to the Lorentz boosts.
 This subgroup of transformations which correspond to the "translations" in the $z$-direction are given by matrices of the form